 For example, you mentioned having overcome a difficult childhood.
 Only devote space to this if it’s affected your outlook or career goals –did your childhood influence your decisions to become a pediatrician and service underprivileged communities?
 Do you want to shower your patients with the care you never received?
 Definitely, let the reader know how your background has affected you –because it will continue to affect and influence your career decisions.
 But if you just wanted to relate another difficulty that you faced, skip it, and use the space to discuss more relevant topics.

 Your parents’ death must have been a very traumatic experience and one that definitely had a great impact on your personal life.
 Again, however, we’d recommend discussing this only if it will affect your future approach to medicine.
 We’ve had clients who lost close relatives to diabetes discuss how they will use a preventative approach to medicine to save others from this trauma; we’ve had other clients discuss how their losses have made them more compassionate physicians.
 If you want to discuss this, be sure to let the reader know how this experience will continue to affect you for the good.

 We wouldn’t recommend discussing your struggle to make it in the U.S. This process is tough and stressful, and you deserve recognition for your struggles, but a residency application just isn’t the place to get it.
 It doesn’t add anything to your application and wastes valuable space in your ERAS application.

-Use your personal statement to discuss your strengths.
-You’ve made it through a lot –a difficult childhood, a challenging immigration, med school –and you couldn’t have done that without talent.
+Use your residency personal statement to discuss your strengths.
+You’ve made it through a lot –a difficult childhood, challenging immigration, med school –and you couldn’t have done that without talent.
 Think forwards: what sort of resident will you be?
 What sort of physician will you make?
 Show your readers what you have to offer them.
 Remember, focus on the positive, and that’s what your readers will see!